xsb/vimstant/README.md

 key mappings there.
 You only need a good basic Vim configuration and an easy way to put it in place.

-*Vimstant* tries to solve this providing a simple "curl pipe sh" installer that will put a good config file in your `$HOME`.
+**Vimstant** provides a simple "curl pipe sh" installer that will put a good config file in your $HOME directory.

 ## Usage